-What you want is what you often see in mathematical expressions where you have a collection of elements $a_1, a_2, \ldots, a_n$ and you refer to each element $a_i$ by its numeric index i.
+What you want is what you often see in mathematical expressions where you have a collection of elements a_1, a_2, \ldots, a_n and you refer to each element a_i by its numeric index i.
 In Python, you can do the same with an array.
 In fact, we have already seen an example of an array before, remember?
 You don't?
 Okay, no problem.
 It's a good exercise: go back through the text and see if you spot the array.
 Do it!
 Anyway, here's another one (in a Python shell):

-A = [ 2, 3, 5, 7, 11, 13, 17 ]
+A = [2, 3, 5, 7, 11, 13, 17]

 A is an array.
 An array represents a sequence.
-I should say, those are actually called "lists" in Python jargon.
+I should say, those are actually called "lists" in Python jargon (and in the Python documentation).
 But they are really arrays-trust me, they are arrays-so that's what I'll call them.
-The nice thing about arrays is that you can access every element of the sequence by its position, as you do in those nice mathematical expressions.
+A list or more generally a sequence is just that: a collection of values that come in some definite order.
+Arrays are one way to implement sequences, but they have a crucial advantage that other sequences might not have: you can access every element of an array by its position, as you do in those nice mathematical expressions.
 Except that for mathematicians the first element is in position 1, whereas in Python the first position is 0.
-So, this is how you access the first element:
+So, this is how you can access the first element of an array:

+'''

-A = [ 2, 3, 5, 7, 11, 13, 17 ] >>> A[0] 2
+A = [ 2, 3, 5, 7, 11, 13, 17 ]

+A[0]

+2

+'''